rhboot/shim-review/README.md

 - Name:
 - Position:
 - Email address:
+- PGP key fingerprint:

-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community:
+(Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably well known in the Linux community.)

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.